Green tea makes you younger? Separating fact from fiction

 Dr. Hsu suggested that green tea’s rejuvenating effect could help to soothe chronic skin conditions like rosacea and psoriasis, while improving aging and wrinkled skin.

 Green tea versus black tea: Which is better?

 Though both black tea and green tea were included in the original Chinese study, it’s important to note that most of the participants drank green tea, which contains between 30 and 40 percent water-extractable polyphenols.
 Black tea (which is simply green tea that has been oxidized by fermentation) only contains between 3 and 10 percent.

 Black tea, ginkgo biloba leaves, dark chocolate, and wine all have catechins, but green tea has them all beat.

-If you’re looking for one good reason to drink green tea each day, we’ll give you six.
-While there is no “quick fix” to achieve youth and longevity, green tea’s ability to improve health inside and out makes it a powerful anti-aging drink.
+If you’re looking for one good reason to drink green tea (including matcha) each day, we’ll give you six.
+While there is no “quick fix” to achieve youth and longevity, green tea’s ability to help improve health inside and out makes it a powerful anti-aging drink.

 Here’s what the research has to say about our beloved brew:

 1. Brain: If you too fear cognitive decline so often associated with age, this research will come as welcome news.
 In 2014, University of Basel scientists discovered that green tea extract could enhance cognitive function and especially working memory, with potential application for dementia treatment.3